sqlmapproject/sqlmap/Usage.md

 When data being dumped is stored into the CSV format (`--dump-format=CSV`), entries have to be separated with a "separation value" (default is `,`).
 In case that user wants to override its default value he can use this option (e.g. `--csv-del=";"`).

+### DBMS authentication credentials

+Option: --dbms-cred

+In some cases user will be warned that some operations failed because of lack of current DBMS user privileges and that he could try to use this option.
+In those cases, if he provides `admin` user credentials to sqlmap by using this option, sqlmap will try to rerun the problematic part with specialized "run as" mechanisms (e.g. `OPENROWSET`) using those credentials.

 ### Format of dumped data

 Option: `--dump-format`